mathildathompson/text_adv_app/project_to_do_list.md

 * Add Glyph Icons
 * Set consistent page heading text and centre it
 * Create a New Track from this scene, to another scene FORM
+* The adventure end message

 ##Testing

-* Retest user permissions !
 * Check validations on models and links to delete!!!
 * Changing user details